Qionglai City: Transport

+Rivers and Water

 Qionglai City has abundant water power because many rivers flow through it.
 The South River, Zhuojiang River, Xiejiang River, and Pujiang River flow through this city, and they are 217.15 kilometers long in total.
 The quantity of surface water runoff may reach 991 million cubic meters, including 532.8 million cubic meters that humans can use.
 Underground water can reach 106 million cubic meters.
 Surface and underground water create many opportunities to support agriculture and manufacture.

 Hydrology

 Qionglai City has a wide range of rivers and abundant water resources.
 The South River, the Dwarf (Yin) River, the Xiejiang River, the Pujiang River and the Yuxi River flow through the territory, with a total length of 217.15 kilometers.